The Screenwriting Cruise

 Jon has twenty-five years of experience in the independent film, internet and film festival communities, a rare leader with a unique combination of skills.
 As a filmmaker, he has produced a number of award winning documentaries; and as a consultant, he has guided many independent film projects through the maze of festivals and hybrid distribution models.

-As a co-founder of the Slamdance Film Festival (1995), he led the event the next two seasons before being named the Festival Director for the prestigious AFI Film Festival in 1997.
-After running AFI Fest for three years (1997-1999), he created a consulting business, guiding the launch of numerous film festivals, directing several others and consulting to dozens more, while sharing insights, articles and videos through On the Circuit.
+As a co-founder of the Slamdance Film Festival, he led the event the next two seasons before being named the Festival Director for the prestigious AFI Film Festival which he ran for 3 years,

 Author, Filmmaking for Change.